 As most hay fever sufferers know, the beginning of each year becomes an internal struggle between the desire to welcome the fresh spring air with open windows and the knowledge that, as soon as you do so, your home will be invaded by sneeze-inducing pollen.

 Usually, the longing to dispel stale air wins the battle and your home becomes a minefield of pollen, which patiently floats midair waiting to trigger an allergic response.
-To help you overcome this predicament, we have put together a list of ways to minimise the amount of pollen which enters your home.
+To help you overcome this predicament, we have put together a list of ways to get rid of pollen in the house.

 Garden maintenance